Yoga for Your Constipation

 Kati Chakrasana

 This is a transitional pose that involves two different positions.
-The kati chakrasana loosens the core muscles by bending your body backward then forward.
+The kati Chakrasana loosens the core muscles by bending your body backward then forward.

 More Information about Digestive Problems